-Load Bearing Behaviour of Lock Stud Systems for the Production of Maintenance Free Connections
+Load Bearing Behaviour of Lock Stud Systems Subject to Tensile Stress for the Production of Maintenance Free Connections

 The lockstud system represents a maintenance-free connection solution whose load-bearing behaviour is to be investigated numerically and experimentally for widespread use in industry.